An Abelian Category of Motivic Sheaves: Premotivic sheaves

 A morphism of (pointed) stratified varieties is a morphism of varieties such that a nonempty preimage of any stratum is a union of strata (and base points go to base points).
 If the underlying morphism of varieties is the identity, we say that the first stratification refines the second.
-Suppose that $f:(T,\Lambda,t)\to (S,\Sigma,s)$ is a morphism of pointed stratified varieties.